 - The ACH company name

-- The company identification number
+- The ACH company identification number

 - The payment reference number